 The Human Rights Awards recognise and celebrate the extraordinary contributions of individuals, organisations and businesses to the field of human rights each year.

-We are calling for nominations for people, organisations and businesses that have made significant contributions to human rights in Australia.
+We are calling for nominations for people, organisations, government agencies and businesses that have made significant contributions to human rights in Australia.
 While some nominees might be well-known, most are just ordinary people making a difference to human rights outcomes in their work or community.